 Update Jul.
 15, 2005: because the temperatures were running a little high with the hot summer weather, I made some drastic adjustments: the two 60mm fans now act as intakes instead of exhausts, and a piece of plastic prevents this air from being sucked out immediately by the PSU.
 I also reversed the CPU cooler's fan, and covered the top side of the cooling fins with tape to make air only flow into the cooler at the bottom.
 Now the CPU's hot exhaust air is sucked away immediately by the PSU's fan.
 All these changes caused the system temperature to drop by a whopping 10°C, and the CPU by almost 4°C!

 Update Nov.
 19, 2005: I replaced the GeForce 6600GT AGP's standard cooler by an Arctic Cooling NV Silencer 5.
 Yes, this is impossible by default, yet I managed to do it!
 Read the report here.

-Here are some pictures of this mod's ‘making of’, comments included.
-Click an image to zoom in.
+Below are some pictures of this mod's ‘making of’, comments included.
+The images link to larger versions.